 If you're reading this hoping to find commercial success, you'd be far better off forking Linux and creating your own distribution.
 If however, you are interested in OS Development as a means of continuing education, read on!

 Benefits of Writing an OS From Scratch

 While the likelihood of you achieving commercial success of any significance with a custom OS and kernel is extremely low, there is a multitude of benefits and rewards to reap from making one:

-I have spent YEARS trying to get a job in the software industry, with all the outsourcing we've experienced it is very difficult to find a job as a programmer especially without a four-year degree.
+I have spent YEARS trying to get a job in the software industry, and with all the outsourcing we've experienced, it is very difficult to find a job as a programmer, especially without a four-year degree.
 After starting my DIY operating system, I've seen some serious interest from firmware companies and offers of employment pending my first semester at college.
-Surprisingly it has also helped with non-tech jobs, every recruiter I have talked to has been impressed and wanted to know more - a few have even asked me to help them with their computers in the middle of the interview.
+Surprisingly, it has also helped with non-tech jobs; every recruiter I have talked to has been impressed and wanted to know more - a few have even asked me to help them with their computers in the middle of the interview.
 Writing an operating system definitely increases your marketability and showcases your skills to potential recruiters, and the experience you gain from it will help you contribute to open source projects.

 - Fluency in the English Language

-Virtually every developer guide, tutorial, academic paper, etc. is written in English.
-It is critical to be proficient, being able to read and write in English is the most important skill.
-If you are able to read/write English but are not quite fluent, it is possible you'll be able to write an OS, however, you will be at a severe disadvantage to a native or fluent speaker.
+Virtually every developer guide, tutorial, academic paper, etc., is written in English.
+It is critical to be proficient; being able to read and write in English is the most important skill.
+If you are able to read/write English but are not quite fluent, it is possible you'll be able to write an OS, however, you will be at a severe disadvantage over a native or fluent speaker.